 Banks usually provide a student line of credit instead of a fully-funded loan.
 You’re authorized to borrow up to a certain amount of money.
 Usually, these are $5,000 to $8,000, but the interest doesn’t start until you’ve borrowed the money.

 For example, let’s say you are authorized for an $8,000 line of credit and borrow $2,500 to pay tuition.
 You reduce the limit you can borrow to $5,500.
 The amount you borrowed will start to accrue interest.
 You’ll need to repay the amount borrowed plus interest.
 But when you repay a part of what you borrowed, the amount you can borrow will increase.
 So if you pay back the interest and $2,500 of the principal you borrowed, your borrowing limit will go back to $8,000.
-If you manage a student line of credit well, you can pay significantly less interest than borrowing the entire amount.
-You also build good credit by showing that you are responsible for using a small fraction of your available credit and paying it back consistently.
-But you need to take extra time to manage it; if you neglect it, it can cost a lot more than a government student loan.

 Bank Loan Applications

 The application process for a student line of credit from a bank is very similar to applying for government-funded student loans.
 There will be questions about your and your parent’s financial situation.
 They will want to see up-to-date tax returns from you and your parents.
+Sometimes, parents will be required to sign as guarantors of the loans.

-These loans carry a higher interest rate than government-funded loans and don’t have many ways of helping you repay them or get interest holidays.
-Remember, the banks are making money, not helping you through your education.
 For this reason, it’s wise to use what you need and create a payment plan that works for you.
 Often, students pull out all the money to buy what they think is essential, but it’s a money drain with little return.

 Watch for Promotions & Ask Questions

-Reading the fine print of any promotion offered to you as a student is essential.
+It’s essential to read the fine print of any promotion offered to you as a student.
 Some bank products are one-time promotional, and the deal can be good, and if it really is better than a government loan, why not take advantage?
 Just be careful, read the fine print, and take it to an advisor for comparison if you’re unsure.
-A good accountant can run the numbers and tell you which path is the most advantageous.

 Whether it’s a cellphone plan or gym membership, ensure you get what you think you’re getting.
 Ensure you understand concepts like “Introductory interest rates” and “Introductory pricing” and understand your obligations before signing.
-What good is a 12-month gym membership if you’re only going to be in school for eight months of the year?
-Most importantly, make sure that what you’re getting makes sense for you.
-If the campus is a twenty-minute walk away, maybe you don’t need a gym membership at all and could get exercise for free walking to and from classes.

 Starting on the Right Foot

-Building your Credit by Paying it Off
+Building your Credit by Paying Loans Off

 Using revolving credit correctly is a great way to build your credit score.
 Never borrowing will give you a credit score of zero.
 Banks want you to borrow and then pay it back by the deadline.
 That’s how you build credit.

-For example, let’s say you got a part-time job, a student cell phone plan, a student credit card and a student line of credit.
-Set things up so that the credit card automatically pays for the cell phone monthly.
-Then, set it up so that the line of credit automatically pays for your credit card every month.
 And finally, set up your part-time job paycheck to repay the student line of credit every month.
 If you work this plan well, you’ll always pay your bills on time, repay your credit card in full every month, never pay credit card interest, and keep the interest from your student line of credit to a minimum.

 Budget Your Schooling